suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 # Encryption Extensions {#parameters}

-Extending the SUIT manifest to support payload encryption is minimal and accomplished with extending the SUIT_Parameters structure, referred to as suit-parameter-encryption-info, as shown in {{parameter-fig}}.
+Extending the SUIT manifest to support payload encryption requires minimal changes and is achieved by adding the suit-parameter-encryption-info field to the SUIT_Parameters structure, as illustrated in {{parameter-fig}}.
+When the suit-parameter-encryption-info is included, the manifest processor will attempt to decrypt data during copy or write operations.

 The SUIT_Encryption_Info structure contains the content key distribution information.
 The details of the SUIT_Encryption_Info structure are provided